anaef/nginx-lws/doc/Installation.md

 2. Download and unpack the [NGINX source code](https://nginx.org/download/) with the identified version.
 3. Clone this repository.
-4. In the NGINX directory, run `./configure --with-compat --add-dynamic-module=../lws-nginx`.
+4. In the NGINX directory, run `./configure --with-compat --with-threads --add-dynamic-module=../lws-nginx`.
 If debug logging is required, add `--with-debug`.
 5. Run `make modules`.
 6. Copy the `objs/lws_module.so` shared library into the NGINX modules folder, e.g., `/usr/lib/nginx/modules`.
+The particularities depend on your system and NGINX installation.
-7. Add the directive `load_module modules/lws_module.so;` to the NGINX main configuration.
-(Alternatively, you can copy the provided `etc/lws.conf` file into a folder where NGINX is configured to read configuration directives from, such as `/etc/nginx/modules-available` with a corresponding symlink in `/etc/nginx/modules-enabled`.)
+7. Add the directive `load_module modules/lws_module.so;` to the NGINX main configuration., Alternatively, you can copy the provided `etc/lws.conf` file into a folder where NGINX is configured to read configuration directives from, such as `/etc/nginx/modules-available` with a corresponding symlink in `/etc/nginx/modules-enabled`.
+Again, the particularities depend on your system and NGINX installation.